 Update Your Oil Heating System

 From a convenience standpoint, purchasing oil to have on hand for heating at all times requires careful planning that you simply don’t need with a gas furnace.
 Oil is highly flammable when in storage and less environmentally friendly to produce and distribute.
-Finally, a new furnace with new technology will help you save on energy bills going forward, making it an investment in your safety that’s well worth it.
+In addition, a new furnace with new technology will help you save on energy bills going forward, making it an investment in your safety that’s well worth it.

 How Do I Know If My Furnace Needs Replacing?

 There are many tell-tale signs that an old furnace is going out.
 We'll help you know what to look for!
 The team at Edison Heating & Cooling has provided a checklist below to help you determine if it’s time to replace your furnace:

 - Your furnace is more than 15 years old.
 The general rule of thumb is that you’ll want to think about furnace replacement once your system hits 15 years old.
-This is because the older your unit is, the more maintenance it will require, and the more money you’ll be throwing away on a system that has almost fully depreciated.
+The older your unit, the more maintenance and repair it will require.

 - Your energy bills and equipment repairs are increasing.
 An older furnace will overcompensate to provide the levels of heating it did when it was brand-new, causing it to overwork itself and inevitably begin breaking down.
 For you, this means higher energy bills and annoyingly frequent repairs.

 - The rooms throughout your home are all different temperatures.
 An outdated furnace will likely come with outdated duct systems.
-This means that your unit will likely become unable to distribute heat evenly throughout your home, resulting in some rooms being colder than others.
+This means that your unit may become unable to distribute heat evenly throughout your home, resulting in some rooms being colder than others.

-- You begin noticing soot around the registers.
+- You notice soot around the registers.
 This is an indication that the furnace has too much CO2, causing excess dryness and affecting everything from the walls to the plants and your family’s overall health.